Luchuanzhao/git_commit_auto_shell/README.md

 ### Quick Start

-You are supposed to finish your first `git push -u origin master` before you use this shell.
-Or, you can edit the shell in the 8th line from `git push` to `git push -u origin master`.
+You are supposed to finish your first `git push -u origin master` (maybe your branch is called main)before you use this shell.
+Or, you can edit the shell in the 8th line from `git push` to `git push -u origin master`(maybe your branch is called main).

 1. Move this shell to your workspace directory i.e. in the same directory with `.git`
 2. Use chmod to add executable permissions